UFC 263: Adesanya vs. Vettori 2 | Event Profile, Full Results & Legacy

 The Build-Up

 Israel Adesanya arrived at UFC 263 with three months to process his first MMA loss.
-The two-division-title pursuit at UFC 259 had ended in a UD loss to Jan Blachowicz; he had announced almost immediately that he would return to middleweight and would not move up again.
-The first defense back at 185 lbs was an obvious choice: Marvin Vettori, the Italian middleweight contender who had pushed Adesanya to a competitive split-decision at UFC FN: Adesanya vs. Vettori 1 in 2018 and who had publicly demanded the rematch.
+The two-division-title pursuit at UFC 259 had ended in a UD loss to Jan Blachowicz; he had announced almost immediately that he would return to middleweight.
+The first defense back at 185 lbs was Marvin Vettori, the Italian middleweight contender who had pushed Adesanya to a competitive split decision in 2018 and had publicly demanded the rematch.

 The co-main was the rematch from UFC 256 — the second meeting between Deiveson Figueiredo and Brandon Moreno after their December 2020 majority draw.
-Figueiredo had agreed to the immediate rematch despite the unusually fast turnaround.
-Moreno entered as the +180 underdog and the +180 underdog who had carried himself with quiet confidence in the build-up.
+Moreno entered as the +180 underdog.

 Main Event: Adesanya vs. Vettori 2

 Adesanya fought a clean five-round shutout.
 He used range management, leg kicks, and counter striking from the second round onward.
-Vettori pressed forward throughout, scored a takedown in round one (which Adesanya immediately stood up from), and landed solid combinations against the cage in round three.
+Vettori pressed forward throughout, scored a takedown in round one, and landed combinations against the cage in round three.
 None of it was enough.

 Final scorecards: 50-45, 50-45, 50-45 — a clean five-round shutout.
 Adesanya landed 161 significant strikes to Vettori's 64.
-It was his third successful UFC middleweight title defense — fourth overall championship victory — and the answer his camp had wanted to the question of whether the UFC 259 loss had derailed his championship trajectory.
+It was his third successful UFC middleweight title defense and the answer his camp had wanted to the question of whether the UFC 259 loss had derailed his championship trajectory.
 It had not.

 Co-Main Event: Figueiredo vs. Moreno 2

 The rematch six months after their draw was the most lopsided result of the four-fight Figueiredo-Moreno rivalry.
-Moreno fought through the first two rounds with the same volume game that had pushed Figueiredo into a draw at UFC 256, took the champion's back at the 3:30 mark of round three, and locked in the rear-naked choke at 2:18.
+Moreno fought through the first two rounds, took the champion's back at the 3:30 mark of round three, and locked in the rear-naked choke at 2:18.
 Figueiredo tapped immediately.

 Brandon Moreno was the UFC flyweight champion.
-He was the first Mexican-born UFC champion in promotion history — a milestone the country had been waiting for since Cain Velasquez's heavyweight title (Velasquez was American-born of Mexican descent).
-Moreno, born and raised in Tijuana, dedicated the win to his country in his post-fight interview: "For Mexico.
+He was the first Mexican-born UFC champion in promotion history.
+Moreno, born and raised in Tijuana, dedicated the win to his country: "For Mexico.
 For everyone who said it couldn't be done."

 Full Results